Equal and Equivalent Sets

 Frequently Asked Questions (FAQs)

 Equal sets contain the same or equal elements as the other and they suggest that there is a one-to-one relationship in which each member of one of the sets is also a member of the other without duplication or omission of any element.
+Two sets having the same number of elements are called equivalent sets.

-3. What is the cardinal number?
+3. What is a comparable set?

 4. Difference between equal and equivalent sets.